 This document is available on the CAAP website.
 For more information about the Philippines’ drone laws.

-Required Certifications to Fly a Drone in The Philippines
+Required Certifications to Fly a Drones in Philippines

 A CAAP certificate is required for large drones that weigh 7 kg (15 pounds) or more.
 Commercial drones require a UAV certificate.
 There are three parts to the authorization: